FirelyTeam/firely-docs/vonk/configuration/db_sqlite.rst

             "AutoUpdateDatabase": true
         },

-    Vonk will create the database *file* but make sure the *directory* already exists.
+    Vonk will create the database *file*, but please make sure the *directory* already exists.

 *   Find the section called ``PipelineOptions``.
 Make sure it contains the SQLite repository in the root path::